 any student to transmit a communication containing a credible

 threat to cause bodily injury or death and the transmission creates

 When it is determined that a student has violated this policy, the

 principal of the school shall notify the student's parent or

 guardian and the criminal justice or juvenile court system as

 required by law.
-For a zero tolerance offense, the student shall be
+For a zero tolerance offense, the student

-this expulsion requirement on a case-by-case basis.
+authority to modify this expulsion requirement on a case-by-case

 In addition to the above listed items, other prohibited items